 Like any other, the APAC market has its rules to be followed by market players.
 We are more than happy to help you get these rules sorted out.

-The Asia-Pacific generally includes East Asia, South Asia, Southeast Asia, and Oceania.
+The Asia-Pacific region generally includes East Asia, South Asia, Southeast Asia, and Oceania.
 Countries in the Asia-Pacific region are rapidly recovering from COVID-19.
 According to McKinsey, the total number of cases and deaths from coronavirus in the Asia-Pacific region was less than in other parts of the world.
 Therefore, many entrepreneurs have changed their plans and transferred their business from Europe to the APAC countries.

 Specificity of the APAC market for businesses